Masaru2/pokejp/README.md

 ## Why make this?

 In 1995, The original Pocket Monsters Red and Green were released.
 Later that Year, Pocket Monsters Blue was released as well.
-In the west, 2 years later, Pokémon Red and Blue werre released, using the updated Pocket Monsters Blue as the base engine.
+In the west, 2 years later, Pokémon Red and Blue were released, using the updated Pocket Monsters Blue as the base engine.
 A Pokémon game with Pocket Monsters Blue's wild data was never released in Japan.
 This caused a multitude of changes in the International releases of Red and Blue.
 This ROM hack serves to create English Versions of those Japanese releases, the closest as possible.

 ## What's changed?